JesusdelCas99/Containerized-Web-Application-for-Simple-Books-API/README.md

 1. **Install Dependencies**

-   You can install the required dependencies using either `requirements.txt` or `environment.yml`.
-Choose one of the following methods:
+   You can install the required dependencies using either `requirements.txt` or `environment.yml`:

    - Using `requirements.txt`:
      ```